 Does the house need to be clean and neat for the inspection?
-We are inspecting the building and property, not your personal belongings.
-You do not need to worry about a cleaning before the inspection.
-It is helpful that you put things away so that we have easy uncluttered access to your house, especially the basement, attic, utility areas, bathrooms, and kitchen.
+It is important that we have easy uncluttered access to your house, especially the basement, attic, utility areas, bathrooms, and kitchen.

-What are your rates for a home inspection? $400.00 for a typical home.
-If the home is unusually large, say over 2500 sf, is over 75 years old, if it is a multi-unit, or if it has other “special” features that require additional time, then the price may be more.
-If it is a condominium, or smaller home, the price may be less.
-Radon and water testing is an additional charge.
-Travel time is extra if the property is outside a 25 mile radius of Bangor.
+What are your rates for a home inspection?
+We are priced competitively.
+If the home is unusually large, say over 3,000 sf, is over 80 years old, if it is a multi-unit, or if it has other “special” features that require additional time, pricing will vary.
 Call us for more details or for a specific quote on your home.

 What parts of the house does the inspection cover?
 All areas are typically covered including the exterior, garage/shed, roof, basement/crawlspace, heat, plumbing, electrical, kitchen, fireplace/alternate heat, interior, baths, attic.
 We have over 250 items on our checklist that we use when we inspect a home.